syncfusion-content/ej2-grid-docs/ej2-javascript/grid/searching.md

 {% previewsample "page.domainurl/code-snippet/grid/search-ignoreAccent-cs1" %}
 {% endif %}

+> * You can set [searchSettings.ignoreAccent](../../api/grid/searchSettings/#ignoreaccent) property along with other search settings such as [fields](../../api/grid/searchSettings/#fields), [operator](../../api/grid/searchSettings/#operator), and [ignoreCase](../../api/grid/searchSettings/#ignoreaccent) to achieve the desired search behavior.
+> * This feature works only for the characters that are not in the ASCII range.
+> * This feature may have a slight impact on search performance.

 ## Highlight the search text

 The Syncfusion Grid component allows you to visually highlight search results within the displayed data.
 This feature helps you to quickly identify where the search items are found within the displayed data.
 By adding a style to the matched text, you can quickly identify where the search items are present in the grid.